 - 1. In creating evidence-based guidelines and consensus statements that clinicians and the public will trust, CHEST must limit the potential for bias through careful vetting, evaluation, and management of the financial relationships and intellectual activities of each potential participant. - 2.
 All potential panelists will be required to submit a complete disclosure prior to the initiation of guideline/consensus statement development.
 Panelists' disclosures and contributions to the field will be reviewed both as individuals and in aggregate to achieve a balanced panel. - 3.
-The scope of disclosure will include a 3-year period and will capture (a) the personal potential COIs, (b) those of any first-degree relative (individual, their spouse, domestic or life partner, dependent children, and minors living in the same household (per IRS definition), and (c) those of the prospective panelist's spouse/domestic partner (per IRS definition).
+The scope of disclosure will include a 3-year period and will capture (a) the personal potential COIs, (b) those of any first-degree relative (parents, siblings, children), and (c) those of the prospective panelist's spouse/domestic partner.
 For financial disclosures, dollar amounts must be provided for both monetary and in-kind remuneration.
-The PSC will take into account a person's ability to divest of activities that may be viewed as disqualifying conflicts and may include divestment as a condition for participation for specific COIs.
+The PSC will take into account a person's ability to divest of activities that may be viewed as disqualifying conflicts and may include divestment as a condition for participation for specific COIs. - 4.
 All panelists will agree to divest from all disqualifying relationships at time of nomination and to adhere strictly to any COI management terms and will not assume any new relationships until a minimum of 1-year post-publication of the document (or another time period to be designated by the GOC) without the expressed written preapproval of the PSC Chair.
 Each panel meeting will begin with a verbal reminder of this policy.
-Panelists will also be asked to complete the CHEST® journal COI form on submission of the manuscript for consideration by the Conflict of Interest journal.
+Panelists will also be asked to complete the CHEST® journal COI form on submission of the manuscript for consideration by the journal.
 If discrepancies between the original disclosure and that completed for publication emerge that were not approved in writing by the PSC, the panelist will no longer be eligible for authorship.

-4. All potential COIs, even those that appear to be indirectly related to the topic, and management terms will be publicly disclosed through publication in the final article, and the COI management process will be addressed in the methodology section of the final guideline/consensus statement to ensure readers have complete and transparent detail.
+5. All potential COIs, even those that appear to be indirectly related to the topic, and management terms will be publicly disclosed through publication in the final article, and the COI management process will be addressed in the methodology section of the final guideline/consensus statement to ensure readers have complete and transparent detail.